siddheshghule/Kotlin-notes/README.md

 | &#124;&#124; | Logical or  | Returns true if one of the statements is true           | x < 5 &#124;&#124; x < 4 |
 | !            | Logical not | Reverse the result, returns false if the result is true |

-Remainder: See all the section objectives to create a table of content

 Exercise: